nicolasdilley/Gomela/README.md

 result, Gomela gives ```pss``` a default value of 5 to make the model executable.
-In this particular example, the default value turns out to be less than ```concurrencyProcesses``` and, therefore, SPIN reports that the model generated does not result in any global deadlocks.
+In this particular example, the default value turns out to be less than ```concurrencyProcesses``` and, therefore, SPIN reports that the model generated does not result in any model deadlocks.
 However, if we want to verify the model with a different value for ```pss```, we can specify to Gomela to give a different value to ```pss``` by passing a special flag.
 If we invoke Gomela, with this command ```./gomela verify result_current_date/source/main++findall5 11```.
-The value of pss will now be 11 and Gomela will reports that there is a global deadlock in the model.
+The value of pss will now be 11 and Gomela will reports that there is a model deadlock in the model.

 ## Detailed explanations of the model generated.